gracenoh153/phase-0-tracks/web_dev/request_cycle/web_servers.md

         - can choose to have a hosting service where the web host has partial control over maintenance and other services

 (the information above provided by: http://www.webhostinghub.com/web-hosting-guide/the-pros-and-cons-of-vps-web-hosting)

+Release 1, optional question 4
+** Why is it a bad idea to run programs as the root user on a Linux system? **
+    * Running programs as the root user on Linux is the same as running programs as the Administrator on Windows.
+However, it's actually worse.
+You can do a lot of damage using root, because it gives you control over pretty much anything in the system.
+Whatever you tell it to do, it will do.
+Therefore, if you were to give a wrong command, the system would carry it out anyway.
+In addition, it would open your system to security issues.
+When logged in as root, any flaws in security will automatically have access to your entire system.